Rapid Applied Research Translation initiative

 These groups work together to put new health care solutions into practice across Australia.

-The initiative's goals are to support researchers who conduct transformative translational research, so patients can benefit from better quality of care.
+The objective of this initiative is to support transformative translational research, so patients can benefit from better quality of care.

 We will monitor the initiative in accordance with the principles and approach detailed in the MRFF Monitoring, evaluation and learning strategy.